inverted-ai/invertedai/docs/source/userguide.md

 of the map as well.
 Traffic light state changes dynamically and can be automatically managed by the server when calling the API.
 Each traffic light can be green, yellow, or red at any given point.
-Traffic light IDs are fixed and can be derived from the map, but for convenience we also provide traffic light IDs and the corresponding locations in LOCATION_INFO.
+Traffic light IDs are fixed and can be derived from the map, but for convenience we also provide traffic light IDs and the corresponding locations in {ref}`LOCATION_INFO`.
-For maps with traffic lights, on a call to INITIALIZE, the server generates a realistic configuration of all traffic lights, and returns the associated light states via 'light_recurrent_states'.
+For maps with traffic lights, on a call to {ref}`INITIALIZE`, the server generates a realistic configuration of all traffic lights, and returns the associated light states via 'light_recurrent_states'.
 On each call to {ref}`DRIVE`, traffic lights' states can be automatically managed by the server with 'light_recurrent_states'.
 There is also the option to manually set light states with 'traffic_lights_states', but once this path is taken, it is on the client to continually provide 'traffic_lights_states' on all calls to {ref}`DRIVE`.